mrVictorios/vacation-plan/README.md

 - Set your total vacation days; click workdays to toggle vacation (green).
 The calendar fully refreshes per year to reflect new holidays and school breaks.
 - Colors: green = vacation, red = holiday, amber = bridge day, gray = weekend, emerald tint = school holidays.
 - Automatic Planning: set parameters (bridge days on/off, max vacation/work weeks, even spread, ignore months, respect school holidays), generate multiple preview variants, and apply the plan.
 - Share: in the sidebar “Share plan” — export JSON, import from file/JSON, or copy a link.
-Opening a link with `#plan=...` will load the shared plan.
+The URL hash auto‑updates with the current plan and can be shared directly.
 - Density & Zoom: use the Compact/Comfort toggle and Zoom slider to fit the full year; the calendar pane scrolls if necessary.
 - Tabs: the sidebar groups Vacation, Auto Plan, and Share in tabs.
 - Persistence: UI/planner settings and state are saved to localStorage (density, zoom, planner parameters, selected year, region, vacation days, total days, locale).